 Here are six common questions and answers highlighting the differences between a rent to own vs traditional rental agreement.

 1. So what are rent to own homes?

 Rent to own is a type of leasing agreement where a tenant makes monthly payments to a landlord over a period of time, with the intent of purchasing the home at the end of the given period.
 The rent to own agreement has three main parts: option fee, base rent, and rent premium.
 Understanding these components is key to making an educated home buying decision.

-At the beginning of the term the tenant pays an initial deposit, called an option fee, which guarantees them the option to buy the home.
-Throughout the term, the tenant pays a rent premium in addition to their base rent, building credit to be used later on.
-At the end of the term, if the tenant decides purchase the home, they’ll be reimbursed their option fee and rent premium.
+At the beginning of the term, the tenant pays an initial deposit, called an option fee, which guarantees them the option to buy the home.
+Throughout the term, the tenant pays a rent premium in addition to their base rent, building savings to be used later on.
+At the end of the term, if the tenant decides to purchase the home, they’ll be reimbursed their option fee and rent premium.
 If not, the landlord gets to keep the option fee and all the rent money.

 2. What’s the difference between a rent to own vs rent agreement?

 The main difference between rent to own vs rent agreement comes down to one thing: building equity.
 They are each different types of contracts.
 When you rent a home the normal way, you pay for your initial deposit, monthly rent, and extra for utilities, but you receive 0% ownership towards the house.
 On the other hand, in rent to own, you pay a monthly base rent, as well as monthly rent premium and option fee, that you may use towards the cost of your down payment.

 In essence, renting to own brings you one step closer to becoming a homeowner by enabling you to save up for the initial down payment on your home.
 Most down payments are fairly large and can be worth 20% of the purchase price or more, which is why saving up from the beginning can be extremely helpful in the long-run.